REGISTER ONLINE BY DECEMBER 31, 2025!

 What is it?

-Regional Design Projects are intended to serve Region III student designers with the opportunity to showcase their work for non-realized paper/classroom design projects, and to receive response to their work that will help them improve their design skills and grow as designers.
+The Regional Design Projects are an opportunity for Region 3 student designers to showcase their work for non-realized paper/classroom design projects.
+Each student will receive a response to their work intended to help them improve their design skills and grow as designers.

 Categories of entry include: